Have a question about making your tuition payments? Need more information about paying off student loans?

 All student accounts are payable in full on August 5 for fall term and January 5 for winter term, unless you opt for the 12-month payment plan.

-Pay each term's charges in six monthly installments, due on the fifth of each month.
+- The net balance of each term’s charges is divided into six monthly installments, due on the fifth of each month.

 - Payments made from July 5 through December 5 cover fall term expenses.